Sleep - the most neglected aspect of good health

 In terms of our fitness, recovery is vital for progression.
 When training and pushing our bodies hard we are breaking down and tearing muscle fibres.
 We must rest to give the body time to repair - sleep is an important part of this.

 Additionally, it has been proven that lack of sleep means we are more likely to experience increased hunger and cravings, and therefore, over eat.
-In our ‘Snacking for Success’ blog we talked about the hormone ‘ghrelin’ which tells our brain we’re hungry.
+In our ‘Snacking for Success’ blog we talk about the hormone ‘ghrelin’ which tells our brain we’re hungry.
 When we haven’t had enough sleep, ghrelin levels rise, and leptin levels (a hormone which signals a sense of feeling full) fall.
 Not only do we feel hungrier, it has been proven that we are likely to reach for high-carb, high-calorie foods.
 This is the body’s way of finding a quick energy boost and getting you through the next hour.
 A study by researchers at King’s College, London, found that if you deprive people of sleep, they consume, on average, an extra 385 calories per day.
 In his book “Why We Sleep” Matthew Walker states that in addition to how hungry we feel and the types of food we choose to eat when we are sleep deprived, “the less an individual sleeps, the less energy he or she feels they have, and the more sedentary and less willing to exercise they are”.
 Sleep can have a profound effect on how we feel about food, and ultimately, our waistlines.

 Tips on getting a better night’s sleep